Direct solution to constrained tropical optimization problems with application to project scheduling: Application to project scheduling

 \section{Application to project scheduling}

-In this section, we apply the result obtained above to solve an example problem, which is drawn from project scheduling \cite{Demeulemeester2002Project,Tkindt2006Multicriteria} and serves to both motivate and illustrate the study.
+We now apply the result obtained to solve an example problem, which is drawn from project scheduling \cite{Demeulemeester2002Project,Neumann2003Project,Tkindt2006Multicriteria} and serves to motivate and illustrate the study.

-Consider a project which consists of a set of activities that are performed in parallel under various temporal constraints given by precedence relationships, due dates and time windows.
-The precedence relationships are defined for each pair of activities and include the start-finish constraints on the minimum allowed time lag between the initiation of one activity and completion of another, and the start-start constraints on the minimum lag between the initiations of any two activities.
+Consider a project consisting of a set of activities that are performed in parallel under various temporal constraints given by precedence relationships, release times and time windows.
+The precedence relationships are defined for each pair of activities and include the start-finish constraints on the minimum allowed time lag between the initiation of one activity and completion of another, and the start-start constraints on the minimum lag between the initiations of the activities.
+Once an activity starts, it continues to its completion, and no interruption is allowed.
 The activities are completed as soon as possible under the start-finish constraints.

-The due dates take the form of early start and late start constraints to specify that the activities cannot be initiated, respectively, before and after prescribed times.
+The release time constraints take the form of release dates and release deadlines to specify that the activities cannot be initiated, respectively, before and after prescribed times.
 The time windows are given by lower and upper boundaries, and determine the minimum time slots preallocated to each activity.
 The activities have to occupy their time windows entirely.
-If the initiation time of an activity falls to the right of the lower limit of its window, this time is adjusted by shifting to this limit.
-In a similar way, the completion time is set to the upper limit if it appears to the left of this limit.
+If the initiation time of an activity falls to the right of the lower boundary of its window, this time is adjusted by shifting to this boundary.
+In a similar way, the completion time is set to the upper boundary if it appears to the left of this boundary.

-Each activity in the project has its flow time defined as the duration of the interval between the adjusted initiation and completion times.
-A schedule is optimal if it minimizes the maximum flow time over all activities.
-The problem of interest is to find the initiation times of the activities to provide an optimal schedule subject to the temporal constraints described above.
+Each activity in the project has its flow-time defined as the duration of the interval between the adjusted initiation and completion times.
+A schedule is optimal if it minimizes the maximum flow-times over all activities.
+The problem of interest is to find the initiation and completion times of the activities to provide an optimal schedule subject to the temporal constraints described above.